cipi-sh/agent/README.md

   -d '{"email": "developer@example.com"}'
 ```

-The job runs asynchronously.
-When complete, an email is sent to the provided address with a signed download link valid for **15 minutes**.
+The anonymization runs **asynchronously**.
+When complete, an email is sent to the provided address with a **signed download link** valid for 15 minutes.

-**Lookup a user ID by email** (useful when debugging an anonymized dump):
+#### Lookup a User by Email

+Useful when debugging an anonymized dump — find the original user ID for a given email:

 ```bash
 curl -X POST https://yourdomain.com/cipi/db/user \